SixArmDonkey/aerodrome-for-jet/README.md

 The source is completely documented, check out the JavaDoc here: https://sheepguru.github.io/aerodrome-for-jet/ .

 There is a makeshift test set up in the Main class, see that for usage for now.

-Yes, I will be writing tests for everything...

 For questions, please feel free to email johnquinn3@gmail.com.